OlivierSohn/hamazed/BACKLOG.md

+- High scores:

+We could have a cloud DB, accessed by a single node serving JSON w. servant.

+First step : no DB, just a client serving JSON
+0th step : no client, just functions

+* modify updateCurrentStatus to support app-custom status with CustomStatus ShowHamazedHighscores

 - when coming back from idling, the player should see "waiting for server to wake up"

 - upon start, the currently played notes of all loops should be sent.